Areas of Specialization

 Working Papers

 Panic at the Courtroom: Can Legislative Action against Discrimination in Court Reduce Violence?
-Test

 Draft available upon request